wuihee/cycling-safety-analysis/README.md

 To have the sensors collect data while attached to a bike, I needed to attach them to a Raspberry Pi and run a script.
 Setting this up consisted of 3 parts:

+1. Enabling Serial Port Settings.
-1. Communicating with the sensors via Python.
+2. Communicating with the sensors via Python.
-2. Publishing the data collected to MQTT.
+3. Publishing the data collected to MQTT.
-3. Auto-starting the script on boot.
+4. Auto-starting the script on boot.

+#### Enabling Serial Port Settings

+- To begin using the sensors, I needed to first enable the Raspberry Pi's serial port settings to allow for communication with the sensors using the following command.

+    ```bash
+    sudo raspi-config
+    ```

+- Following the prompts:
+  - Would you like a login shell to be accessible over serial? &rarr; No
+  - Would you like serial port hardware to be enabled &rarr; Yes

+- Next, I opened the `/boot/config.txt` file and included the following configuration line to the end of the file.

+    ```text
+    enable_uart=1
+    ```

+- After this, I rebooted the computer.

 #### Communicating with the Sensors via Python